FIFA (Series) Review

 In addition to the tools provided on consoles and smartphones, the FIFA Playtime feature is an additional set of tools provided by FIFA 21 to ensure you understand how the game is being played in your family.
 It provides not only an overview of the amount of time spent on the game but the number of matches, the FIFA Points purchases, and the number of FUT Packs you open.
 It also enables you to set limits on these things for your family.

-Skill Rating: This game is enjoyed by 9+ year-olds as it's a good match for their ability and maturity.
+Skill Rating9+ year-olds usually have the required skill to enjoy this game.
 Younger players can use the simpler control options, and pick better forming teams to balance competiton with older skilled opponents.

 You can remap controls and keyboard, and use the mouse to move, but can't use one/two-button or mouse modes in ranked online matches.
 You can set the position and zoom of the camera.
 Large player indicators.
 Colourblind friendly mode.
 Adjust the brightness and contrast.
 Sound and game effects volume separate.
 There's an option to have menus read out audibly.